IAmPancake/VAIL-Lockout-Discord-Bot/README.md

 ### What is a Lockout Race?
  A Lockout Race (often just called a "Lockout") is race between two players to complete a set number of challenges in a given game.
 However, both players are given the same set of challenges, and once one person does a challenge, the other player is Locked Out of completing the same one, hence the name.

-This project is very much a work in progress and not meant to be used.
-Yet.
+This project is very much a work in progress and may break during use.
+Not (yet) designed for use in highly populated servers.
+Just saying, I warned you

 If you actually want to use/test this, you'll need
 - Python 3 and these libraries